Rome has no shortage of treats for the culturally curious visitor. In this guide, you’ll get an overview of the 25 best museums in Rome.

 When you head up the stairs, you’ll see an absolutely massive amount of relief sculpture that wraps around the whole altar.

 Click here to book a skip the line ticket for the museum.
-The ticket also includes entry to Augustus’ Mausoleum, which is a must visit ruin and archaeological site in Rome.
+The ticket also includes entry to Augustus’ Mausoleum, which is temporarily closed.

 14. Villa Giulia | National Etruscan Museum